There are a lot of ways to make a good cup of coffee and the V60 and Chemex pour over methods are just a couple.

 The V60 has a large hole at the bottom, and you place the filter into the top.
 It takes a little while to learn how to make the perfect cup of coffee with a V60 dripper, because the pour speed, and the rhythm and angle of your pour, will affect how strong the coffee comes out.

 It’s easy to learn, but does take practice.
+(You can check out my home coffee brewing article for tips).
 You fold and fit the filter into the top of the brewer, add the coffee, and then pour water into the top using a slow, steady spiral motion.
 Once you’re used to the process, it takes only two to three minutes to make a cup of coffee.
 You can get the V60 in a few different sizes, from single cup to ones for brewing a larger pot.

 - Easy to learn to use